TOK

 TOK: The Pioneers of Jamaican Dancehall

 TOK is a Grammy-nominated Jamaican dancehall quartet renowned for their sharp harmonies and socially conscious lyrics.
-Hailing from Kingston, the group achieved international fame with their 2001 crossover hit "Footprints," solidifying their status as one of the genre's most influential vocal groups.
+Hailing from Kingston, the group achieved international fame with their 2001 chart-topping single "Footprints" and the platinum-selling album "My Crew, My Dawgs".

 Early career

-TOK, an acronym for Touch of Klass, was formed in 1996 by childhood friends Alistaire "Alex" McCalla, Craig "Craigy T" Thompson, Roshaun "Bay-C" Clarke, and Xavier "Flexx" Davidson.
-The group honed their distinct four-part harmonies in Kingston, quickly gaining local attention for their fresh take on dancehall's vocal group tradition.
+TOK, an acronym for Touch of Klass, was formed in 1996 by childhood friends Alistaire "Alex" McCalla, Craig "Craigy T" Thompson, and Roshaun "Bay-C" Clarke.
+The trio, later joined by Xavier "Flexx" Davidson, built a local following with their unique blend of singing and deejaying, leading to their debut single "Money 2 Burn" in 1999.

 Breakthrough